 Agile is not just for software anymore.
 Many companies that develop tangible products – be they hardware or mixed software/hardware systems – are applying techniques borrowed from Agile.
 By combining Agile with traditional Phase-Gate/Milestone processes, they are accelerating programs and delivering winning products.
 Although, many tools & methods of Agile do apply to non-software environments, they require modification to address hardware’s unique challenges.
 The best organizations combine modified Agile techniques with more traditional approaches to speed products to market.

 Sprints are a technique from the Agile toolbox often applied to tangible products.
-A sprint is a short, uninterrupted period during which a team executes tasks within a project.
+A sprint is a short, uninterrupted period during which an agile team executes tasks within a project.
 Once the team defines the goal, the deliverable and the acceptance criteria associated with the sprint, it goes into action without interruption.

 Define Sprint Goals, Deliverables and Metrics

 First the team must have defined goals, deliverables and metrics for each sprint.
 To create crystal clear, actionable goals, keep the end in mind.
 Ask: What is the goal or acceptance criteria for sprint success?
 Then reason backward from the goal to the precise deliverables that will deliver it.
 Ask: What are the key deliverables that lead to the goal?
 Finally, define the metrics that will evaluate the sprint’s success.
 Think small, in baby steps.
 Ask: Are the metrics objective, easy to collect and display?
 Where necessary, define a target curve for your metrics.
 Do you expect linear progress, or is progress uneven?
 Make sure that the metrics reward what you truly wish to deliver.
-Once you define your metrics, the team will work toward them.
+Once you define your metrics, the team will work toward them, recording insights.
 If the metrics aren’t correct, then unintended, often negative consequences, tend to follow.

 Take the time to do the sprint planning.
 It is a key success factor in applying Agile to tangible products.
 Since sprints are uninterrupted periods of work, an error or a lack of clarity at the beginning can have measurable consequences, especially wasted time and effort.
 Remember that time is gained or lost every day at the team level.